mbaityje/STRUCTURAL-GLASS/readme.md

 - `shiftCFP`: if not set, nothing happens.
 If set to anything, sets to zero the first point of CFP, since C<sup>FP</sup>(t=0)=0

 - `softening`: if not set, nothing happens.
 If set to anything, introduces a damping term in CFP and CFF so that they are smaller at high times where the signal-to-noise ratio is low.
+The implementation I did is sloppy because I don't need this option in the long term.

-- `tstar`: the non-selfconsistent integration is truncated at tstar (choose tstar so that it is the time after which the kernels are only noise)
+- `tstar`: the non-selfconsistent integration is truncated at tstar (choose tstar so that it is the time after which the kernels are only noise).
+The implementation I did is sloppy because I don't need this option in the long term.

+- `normalsc`: If set to anything, also calculates the noise correlation function *selfconsistently*.

+- `lin`: If set to anything, also calculates the noise correlation function using a *linear* grid.

+- `linsc`: If set to anything, also calculates the noise correlation function *selfconsistently* using a *linear* grid.

 For example one can launch in the following way:

-`maxtime=0.9 shiftCFP=1 softening=1 bash CalculateNoiseCorrelations.sh "5.0 1.0" "1080" "NVT"`
+`maxtime=0.9 normalsc=1 lin=1 linsc=1 shiftCFP=1 softening=1 bash CalculateNoiseCorrelations.sh "5.0 1.0" "1080" "NVE"`

 ### Yet not implemented
 These are likely the next steps in the code development:

 - **Jack-Knife** computation of the errors on the noise correlation function.
-It could be computationally expensive, since the self-correlation function should be calculated for each Jack-Knife block, so I will leave it to the end.

 ---